Boz (album)

-Boz is the debut album by Boz Scaggs, recorded under the name "William R. Scaggs" on September 30, 1965, in Stockholm, Sweden.
-It was released in Sweden by Karusell Grammofon AB and distributed in Europe by Polydor International.
-It was never released in any other country or in any other format, and went out of print soon after its initial pressings.
+Boz is the debut album by Boz Scaggs, recorded under the name "William R. Scaggs" at Europafilm Studios in Stockholm, Sweden, on September 30, 1965.
+It was released in Sweden by Polydor Records in October 1965.

 Track listing

 The back of the album jacket lists two songs in the incorrect sequence.
 This track sequence lists the song titles as printed on the labels on the album itself.
 The album labels contain many songwriter credit errors.
 The songwriters listed below are correct.